radiodee1/chat-bert/data/README.md

 # Sample `construct.txt.orig` File Explained:

 ```
-# these lines are strictly literal
+# these lines are strictly literal.
+Notice that
+# asterisks replace empty spaces in the question
+# string.

 room:1
 mixin:0
 *chat*bert*; ok assistant; 2
 *bert*; ok assistant; 2

-# these lines are like conversational
+# these lines are conversational.
+They
+# are at the center of this bot.

 room:2
 mixin:3
 read the mail; ok mail; -1